dondi/bazaar/online-tips.md

 ### Classes
 I will continue to hold classes at our scheduled times via Zoom.
 But again, _see the first section about taking care of yourself first_.
 I will record those Zoom sessions just as I always have, so if you are more comfortable with watching the screengrabs later, then that is perfectly OK.

-For all classes and other Zoom-related activities, we will use this Zoom link: https://lmula.zoom.us/my/dondi
+For all classes and other Zoom-related activities, we will use the Zoom link listed in the Overview section of your respective Brightspace course pages.

 Just go there in order to “attend class.”
 See [the last section of this document](#maximize-live-session-success-by-learning-how-to-control-your-feed) for some tips on getting the most out of this medium.